I have a few memories from my first visit to Paphos years ago. Off-season, it was a sleepy, quaint town with somewhat rundown old quarters.

 For years, it was just an ordinary concrete wall (location on Google Maps).
 Then, one day, a team of local artists descended on it armed with brushes and colorful paints.
 February 8th of 2015 would be the day it was reborn.

 There is an impressive number of works on display.
-They are not equal in terms of execution, imagination, skill level.
+Surely, they are not equal in terms of execution, imagination, skill level.
 I’ll be the first one to admit that some of them look a bit slapdash.
 What’s important though is that this event adhered to the ECoC spirit and brought the local artists together.

 Here are a few close-ups of my favorites and a mash-up of stills from the wall.